bakyeono/bitmap-font/README.md

 ## Usage

-You can run the demo by:
+You can run the demo by following this steps:

 1. lein repl